spacetelescope/jdaviz/docs/cubeviz/displaycubes.rst

 Changing Wavelength Slice
 =========================

-To change the wavelength slice, click and drag the :guilabel:`slider` at the top of the Cubeviz UI to the left or right in order to get a lower or higher slice number, respectively.
+To change the wavelength slice, click and drag the :guilabel:`slider` at the top of the Cubeviz User Interface (UI) to the left or right in order to get a lower or higher slice number, respectively.
 Another option is to click the :guilabel:`circle` that controls the location on the :guilabel:`slider` and use the :guilabel:`left` or :guilabel:`right` arrow keys on your keyboard to find a slice number with more precision.